Jason Statham Promises No ‘Fisticuffs’ With A Megalodon In His Upcoming ‘Meg’

 Since 1997 there have been a number of attempts to produce a movie based on this particular novel, but all efforts have been thwarted because of development issues.
 Slash Film reports that Warner Brothers decided to produce the film only after actor Jason Statham, director Jon Turteltaub, and a Chinese financing company showed interest in the film project.

-Jason Statham will be featuring with Li Bingbing; a Chinese actress is set to play Suyin, an expert oceanographer’s daughter working alongside Statham’s character to hunt the prehistoric marine creature.
+Jason Statham will be featuring with Li Bingbing, a Chinese actress is set to play Suyin, an expert oceanographer’s daughter working alongside Statham’s character to hunt the prehistoric marine creature.

 The movie’s synopsis reveals that Suyin’s oceanographer father seeks Jonas Taylor’s help to hunt and kill the 75-foot-long Megalodon.
 The plot further reveals that the terrifying prehistoric sea-creature is not new to Jonas because he has already confronted the Megalodon in the past.
 The movie is set to be adventurous and thrilling, and audiences will be interested to see how Statham’s Jonas Taylor takes on the menacing Megalodon.